-Point Pelee Marsh 2 (5762), in Point Pelee National Park, was sampled for the fifth time in 2023 in cooperation with Parks Canada, which is conducting a 5-year restoration project to increase the amount of open water area at Point Pelee.
-In 2018, the barrier beach which protected the marsh broke open during a series of strong storms/ seiche events, and the breach had remained open until 2022.
+Point Pelee Marsh 2 (5762), in Point Pelee National Park (Ontario, Canada), was sampled for the sixth time in 2024 as a benchmark site in cooperation with Parks Canada, which is conducting a multi-year restoration project to increase the amount of open-water area at Point Pelee.
+In 2018, the barrier beach that protected the marsh broke open during a series of strong storms/ seiche events, and the breach had remained open until 2022.
 Park personnel are interested in our monitoring changes as they proceed with their restoration work as well as changes resulting from the breach and recreation of the barrier beach.
-The water in the marsh has been too deep for fish sampling for the last four years, so we collected water quality samples/data and invertebrate samples.
+The water in the marsh has been too deep for fish sampling for the last six years, so we collected only water quality samples/data and invertebrate samples.